turbot/powerpipe-docs/docs/powerpipe-hcl/mod.md

 ```

 ##### plugin
 A mod may specify a dependency on one or more Steampipe plugins.
-Powerpipe will evaluate the dependency when the mod is loaded, and will error if the constraint is not met, but it will not install or upgrade the plugin.
+Powerpipe will evaluate the dependency when the mod is loaded and will error if the constraint is not met, but it will not install or upgrade the plugin.
 A `plugin` constraint specifies a *minimum version*, and does not support semver syntax:
 ```hcl
 require {
   plugin "aws" {